ietf-wg-acme/acme/draft-ietf-acme-acme.md

 accomplished the challenge.

-Once the validation process is complete and the server is satisfied that the client has met its requirements, the server can either proactively issue the requested certificate or wait for the client to request that the application be "finalized", at which point the certificate will be issued and provided to the client.
+Once the validation process is complete and the server is satisfied that the client has met its requirements, the server will issue the requested certificate and make it available to the client.

 ~~~~~~~~~~
       Application